A vehicle parked near Spitzkoppe at sunset in Namibia

 What to cut first when 2 weeks starts looking too full

-The first cuts should be the detours that drag the route away from the clean first-timer loop.
+Cut the detours that pull the route away from the classic first-timer loop.
 Fish River Canyon is not a small addition.
-Luderitz and Kolmanskop are not a small addition.
+Lüderitz and Kolmanskop are not a small addition.
 Caprivi is definitely not a small addition.
-All three belong to different route priorities, not to a classic 14-day highlights circuit.
+All three belong to different trips.

 The second cut is hidden one-night ambition.
-People do not always add a whole region.
+Travellers do not always add a whole region.
 Sometimes they just keep inserting clever stopovers.
-One night here, one night there, maybe Spitzkoppe as a sleep stop instead of a viewpoint, maybe an extra coast detour, maybe a rushed southern lodge because it looked beautiful online.
-That is how a route becomes busy without ever admitting it.
+One night here, one night there, Spitzkoppe as a sleep stop instead of a viewpoint, a coast detour, a southern lodge that looked beautiful online.
+That is how a 14-day route becomes overloaded without anyone noticing.

 • cut Fish River Canyon first if you are still trying to keep Sossusvlei, coast, Damaraland, and Etosha